holys/initials-avatar/README.md

 // try it on your browser
 // http://127.0.0.1:3000/hello

-// to view avaliable options
+// to view available options
 $ avatar server --help

 ```